Modelled case study: how a Perth family could cut energy bills

 -

-"Start with solar.
 It makes the economics of everything else work.
-And go bigger than you think you need - electricity use only goes up as you electrify."
+Go a little bigger than you think you need — electricity use only climbs as you electrify.

-- Replace their second car with an EV within 2 years
+- Replacing the second car with an EV

-- Add more battery capacity if prices drop
+- Adding more battery capacity if prices drop

-- Consider a V2H (vehicle-to-home) setup for emergency backup
+- A V2H (vehicle-to-home) setup for emergency backup

 Want to see what electrification could mean for your household?
-Try our Electrification Calculator for a personalized analysis based on your specific situation, usage, and location.
+Try our Electrification Calculator for a personalised analysis based on your specific situation, usage, and location.

 See how much you could save with solar, batteries, and smart tariff choices